giodegas/docker-bigbluebutton/README.md

 # docker-bigbluebutton

 Unofficial BigBlueButton 0.81 docker image.
 This repository contains the Dockerfile and all other files needed to build the docker image.
+Testing on docker cloud...

 More info about BigBlueButton at: http://bigbluebutton.org/